 • Additional information is available at www.readylc.com.

-Residents may sign up to receive notifications to their cellphone or landline by calling city hall, 409-925-6412, and asking to be put on the Blackboard Connect list.
+• Residents may sign up to receive notifications to their cellphone or landline by calling city hall, 409-925-6412, and asking to be put on the Blackboard Connect list.
 The city uses the notification system to update people about road closures, community events and storm and weather updates.

 • Buses transporting people between the county and the shelter do pick ups in Texas City.
 Residents can call 409-948-3111 to learn where the buses will arrive.

 • For information on hurricane preparedness in all unincorporated areas in the county, contact Galveston County Emergency Management at www.gcoem.org or by calling 281-309-5002 or reach the 24/7 hotline at 888-384-2000.
 Find them on Facebook and Twitter for emergency updates.